Narration

 No= Replied in the negative.

-Sir= Respectfully/politely/ with honor/ with due respect
+Sir= Respectfully/politely/ with honor/ with due

 Please=Requested